 FAQ on incorporating climate change considerations into corporate bond purchases

 These responses to frequently asked questions (FAQs) provide further details on the technical aspects of the measures implemented by the Eurosystem to integrate climate change considerations into its corporate securities purchases.
-For more information about how the Eurosystem conducts its transactions in corporate-sector securities, please refer to the FAQ on the CSPP.
-For a non-technical explanation of how climate change considerations are incorporated into corporate bond purchases, see our explainer “How are we aiming to decarbonise our corporate bond holdings?”.
+For more information about how the Eurosystem conducts its transactions in corporate sector securities, please refer to the FAQ on purchases of corporate sector debt instruments.
+For a non-technical explanation of how climate change considerations are incorporated into corporate bond purchases, see our explainer on how we aim to decarbonise our corporate bond holdings.

 Q1 What are the key elements of the incorporation of climate change considerations into Eurosystem corporate bond purchases?

 To operationalise the tilting of corporate bond purchases towards companies with a better climate performance, a specific climate score is calculated for each issuer.
 Purchases are then tilted towards bonds from issuers with higher (i.e. better) climate scores.
-The tilting of the purchases is designed to improve the weighted average climate score of the holdings over time.
-The improvement in the weighted average score of the portfolio is consistent with a decarbonisation path for the corporate bond holdings that is in line with the goals of the Paris Agreement.
-The tilting framework was adapted to the period of partial reinvestment with the aim of keeping the decarbonisation path for corporate bond holdings on track.
-To achieve this, certain parameters were recalibrated, such as the extent to which the benchmark is tilted.
-The climate score methodology will be reviewed at least once every 12 months and may be amended if warranted.
+The tilting of the purchases is designed to improve the weighted average climate score of the holdings over time so that it is consistent with a decarbonisation path in line with the goals of the Paris Agreement.
+The climate score methodology is reviewed at least once every 12 months and may be amended if warranted.

-During the period of partial reinvestment, securities of issuers with a better climate performance and green bonds will continue to be purchased in the primary market.
-However, primary market purchases of all other eligible securities will be phased out prior to the start of partial reinvestments, i.e. the Eurosystem will not purchase such securities in the primary market if the issuance settles in March 2023 or thereafter.
+In addition, securities of issuers with a better climate performance and green bonds will continue to be purchased in the primary market.
+The Eurosystem is not conducting primary market purchases of any other eligible securities.

 Finally, the Eurosystem employs other differentiated measures, such as maturity limits for lower-scoring issuers, to further mitigate its climate-related financial risk.